Skip to main content

 When babies are young, if they drop a toy, they assume it’s gone forever and may be surprised when you hand it back to them.
 That’s because they haven’t yet developed the concept of object permanence — the idea that just because you can’t see something doesn’t mean it stops existing.
 At around six months, object permanence begins to develop.
 Little ones commonly begin dropping or throwing anything they get their hands on just to see it return like magic when you hand it back to them.

-Don’t worry, there’s likely nothing wrong with their hands or grip, but if they continue dropping things after around 15 months old, or if they seem to be dropping things frequently but unintentionally, it might be worth mentioning to your pediatrician.
+Don’t worry — there’s likely nothing wrong with their hands or grip.
+However, if they continue dropping things after around 15 months old or seem to be dropping things frequently but unintentionally, it might be worth mentioning to your pediatrician.

 Baby boy stretching.